-The resulting building, The Riasc Centre, and the planned Liam Rogers Centre to the east of the Riasc Centre were all paid for out of the sale of The Marsh.
+The resulting buildings, The Riasc Centre, and the Liam Rogers Centre to the east of the Riasc Centre were all paid for out of the sale of The Marsh.
 These two facilities are designed to compliment each other, providing long desired amenities that will benefit both church and local communities, long into the future.

 The first sod was turned in August 2011, and SBC moved into the Riasc Centre in October 2012.